Aerendir/bundle-stripe/docs/Frontend-Integration.md

 2. Where are set the variable passed to the included template?

 Answers: in our `config.yml` file...
 Let's add them!

+NOTE 1: We should add the `window.stripe_payment_form_id = '{{ subscription_form_id }}';` directly in the `creditCardForm.html.twig` template.
+But if you want to show directly the current saved card to you user, you will not include this template and so the variable will not be set preventing the `Initialize.js` script working the right way.

+So we set it manually in OUR template.

 ### 2.5: Create twig global variable to use with the form template